chaosparrot/talon_hud/README.md

 X An overlay widget that shows off different interesting regions of the screen
 - Add recover state option for walkthrough to make it more robust
 - An image panel with a header and a close icon which displays image content
-- Splitting out topics from text boxes into separate text boxes
+- Splitting out or merging topics from widgets into separate widgets
-- "Voice auto complete" content, which automatically opens documentation when a certain keyword is said, to help in the learning process.
 - Better default image, dimension and font scaling based on physical dimensions of the screen

 Known issues
 ---
-- Multiple page walkthrough panel does not work properly with text indecis
+- Multiple page walkthrough panel does not work properly with text indices

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.